MariyaSpasova-Git/story-spoiler-qa-project/manual/test-cases/test-cases-home-page.md

 2. Click “SIGN UP” button in the navigation bar.

 **Expected Result:**
 User is redirected to the Sign Up page.

+**Execution Result:** ✅ Passed

 ---